Essanay Studios: Productions

+Essanay West

-Due to Chicago's seasonal weather patterns and the popularity of westerns, Gilbert Anderson took a part of the company west, first to Colorado.
+Due to Chicago's seasonal weather patterns and the popularity of Westerns, Gilbert Anderson took a part of the company west, first to Colorado.
 He told The Denver Post in 1909, "Colorado is the finest place in the country for Wild West stuff".
-The western operations moved to California, but traveled between Northern to Southern California seasonally.
-This included locations in San Rafael, just outside San Francisco, and Santa Barbara.
-Essanay opened the Essanay-West studio in Niles, California, in 1912, at the foot of Niles Canyon, where many Broncho Billy westerns were shot, along with The Tramp featuring Charlie Chaplin.
-The Chicago studio, as well as the new Niles studio, continued to produce films for another five years, reaching a total of well over 1,400 Essanay titles during its ten-year history.
+The Western operations moved to California, but traveled between Northern to Southern California seasonally.
+This included locations in San Rafael, north of San Francisco, and Santa Barbara.

+In 1912 Anderson settled on a location in Niles Canyon in the San Francisco East Bay Area, setting up in Frank Mortimer's empty barn on Second between G and H Streets, for interior scenes.
+The next year in the town of Niles at the mouth of Niles Canyon, "Essanay built 10 modest cottages for their actors on 2nd Street, between F and G streets, and constructed an unassuming (200-foot) studio nearby", across the street from the railroad tracks.
+More than 350 films were produced in Niles by Essanay.
+On 16 February 1916, the Niles lot was closed by George K. Spoor via telegram.
+By the 1930s, it had been torn down.